 Mike Sullivan is a personal finance consultant and former spokesman for Take Charge America, a national nonprofit consumer credit counseling company based in Phoenix.
 He says balance transfers can be beneficial if done properly, but aren’t always worth it.

-“The only real, solid, definable benefit from a balance transfer is you can save money over the long haul if you pay back the previous amount you owed and you pay it at a lower interest rate including all your costs," Sullivan says.
+“The only real, solid, definable benefit from a balance transfer is you can save money over the long haul if you pay back the previous amount you owed and you pay it at a lower interest rate including all your costs,” he says.

 Here are six steps you should take to make sure you’re on the winning side of a balance transfer:

-1) Figure out why you're in debt.
-"The balance transfer itself is an indication you have too much debt, and if you do, transferring it somewhere else may save you a few dollars, but it may also be a sign you are in trouble and have a bigger issue,” Sullivan says.
-“I often advise people to take care of underlying issue first.”
-Meet with a credit counselor to create a budget and cut back on spending before transferring balances.
+“The balance transfer itself is an indication you have too much debt, and if you do, transferring it somewhere else may save you a few dollars, but it may also be a sign you are in trouble and have a bigger issue,” Sullivan says.
+“I often advise people to take care of underlying issues first.”
+Meet with a nonprofit credit counselor to create a budget and cut back on spending before transferring balances.

 Your goal in taking out a balance transfer card is to lower your debt, not add to it.
 Put new purchases on another card, and by all means, avoid cash advances.
-Our 2015 cash advance survey found the average cash advance interest rate was a punishing 23.53 percent.
+The average cash advance APR is near 25 percent.

-Closing the old credit card account probably isn’t a good idea, unless you can’t handle the temptation to spend.
-Because closing the account reduces your available credit, it may lower your credit score.
+Closing the old credit card account probably isn’t a good idea, as that action may shorten your credit history and ding your score, unless you can’t handle the temptation to spend.
+Because closing the account also reduces your available credit, it may lower your credit score.
 Sullivan has an alternative suggestion: “Cut up the card instead.”
-He also suggests destroying the physical card on the new account, so you won’t be tempted to use it for purchases or cash advances (re-read tip No. 3) -- strictly use it to pay off the balance.
+He also suggests destroying the physical card on the new account, so you won’t be tempted to use it for purchases or cash advances (re-read tip No. 3) – use the new card strictly to pay off the balance.
 “We see too many of those folks who just can’t control their impulses,” Sullivan says.